arkandzprogaming/openram-colab/README.md

 # openram-colab
-Outputs from OpenRAM Playground using Google Colab to compile SRAM
+Using OpenRAM Playground on Google Colab to compile SRAM